-- 5. Legal aid exists in the first place as an acknowledgement that there are certain sections of the community who just are locked out of a private legal service market. - 6.
-The legal aid system in England, Wales, and Northern Ireland is broken and entrenching inequality.
-To use a medical analogy, it is haemorrhaging.
-No amount of band aids, 'bolt-on-s' or quick fixes, as have been tried, will stop it from bleeding. - 7.
-The legal aid system needs a total redesign informed by the significant body of research that repeatedly make recommendations based on evidence, but which is largely ignored (see paragraphs 7-15 below). - 8.
+- amount of band aids, 'bolt-on-s' or quick fixes, as have been tried, will stop it from bleeding. - 3.
+The legal aid system needs a total redesign informed by the significant body of research that repeatedly make recommendations based on evidence but which is largely ignored (see paragraphs 4-13 below). - 4.
 People who are experiencing disadvantage have often multiple, cascading, and intersectional legal problems that sit in other contexts (which include social and economic deprivation) (Pleasence et al, 2004).
 Legal capability (Balmer et al, 2024, 9; Pleasence et al, 2014, 123-4) is poorly understood and as a result funding and policy continue to miss the mark.
-The research also says that access to justice is also problematic not only due to cost, unnavigability, and the fragmentation of the current civil legal aid system but also most importantly today, because trust levels in the law and authorities are at an all-time low (Zhao et al 2023).

-- 9. As noted above the reason for the very existence of legal aid is due to market failure.
+The research also says that access to justice is also problematic not only due to cost, unnavigability, and the fragmentation of the current civil legal aid system but also because trust levels in the law and authorities are at an all-time low (Zhao et al 2023). - 5.
+The reason for the very existence of legal aid is due to market failure.
 It is a recognition that the market has not been able to provide for those who are poor and cannot afford legal services.
 Looking to the market for solutions is problematic firstly, as civil legal aid exists, in the first place, due to a failure of the market, thus giving rise to the need for proper government funding and support for legal assistance.
-Secondly, because market solutions are often designed for the market, even if recalibrated, are not sophisticated enough to deal with the issues that the research consistently shows is complex and which cause diverse advice seeking behaviour.
-Legal capability is poorly understood(Balmer et al, 2024) and as a result funding and policy are missing the mark. - 10.
+Secondly, because market solutions are often designed for the market, even if recalibrated, they are not sophisticated enough to deal with the issues that the research consistently shows is complex and which cause diverse advice seeking behaviour.
+Legal capability is poorly understood and as a result funding and policy are missing the mark. - 6.
 The current civil legal aid system is ineffective and inefficient (National Audit Office, 2024).
 The focus is too often on austerity and cutting or streamlining services.
 This leads to downstream costs and impacts in other areas of government endeavour such as health and social services (Balmer et al. 2006).
-There is therefor inefficiency and downstream impacts.
-A recent study in Australia commissioned by National Legal Aid looks at downstream saving legal assistance services working in collaboration with a shared vision can provide (Price Waterhouse, 2023). - 11.
+There is thus inefficiency and downstream impacts.
+A recent study in Australia commissioned by National Legal Aid looks at downstream saving legal assistance services working in collaboration with a shared vision can provide (Price Waterhouse, 2023). - 7.
 The governance structures that are currently in place, including the Legal Aid Agency and the role of the Ministry of Justice in making decisions around the funding of legal aid cases should be arm's length.
 Statutory independence and Boards equipped to make informed decisions based on the evidence are required.
-This is fundamental.
-It goes to the importance of the separation of the legal system from the political realm.
+This is fundamental as it goes to the importance of the separation of the legal system from the political realm.
 Currently, the two are not separated sufficiently and independent funding decision on grants of aid reside to closely within the Ministry of Justice through the Legal Aid Agency (LAA).
 The LAA currently has no mandate around access to justice or meeting unmet legal need in its Memorandum of Understanding with the Ministry.
 This is contrary to good governance and is a conflict of interest, particularly, in many legal cases which also involve the State or its entities.